CHAOZHAO-1/DG-PHM/README.md

 # Related projects

-- We collate all open source mechanical failure datasets [[data link](https://github.com/CHAOZHAO-1/Machine-Fault-Dataset)]
+- We collate all open source mechanical failure datasets [[Link](https://github.com/CHAOZHAO-1/Machine-Fault-Dataset)]

-- We have sorted out the molti-modal-based fault diagnosis, including data, papers, codes and so on [[data link](https://github.com/CHAOZHAO-1/Awsome-Multi-modal-based-PHM)]
+- We have sorted out the molti-modal-based fault diagnosis, including data, papers, codes and so on [[Link](https://github.com/CHAOZHAO-1/Awsome-Multi-modal-based-PHM)]